 Until next time, write on…

-If you enjoyed this First Grade Opinion Writing Lesson Plan,
+If you enjoyed the free First Grade Opinion Writing Lesson Plan, in this blog post please share them on Facebook, Twitter, and/or Pinterest.

 I appreciate it!